Engage with Your Customers

 He’s looking at the following numbers, gathered before and after the implementation of the self-service sites.

 - Time spent by a support agent on each case

 - Net promoter score (NPS)

-When all these numbers come together, the Lira communities team can look at overall trends.
+When all these numbers come together, the Lira services team can look at overall trends.
 Are there fewer support cases?
 Are support costs decreasing?
-After a few months, Sarayu, Jasper, and Alessandra reconvene and discover that both individual and business customer communities are having an amazing impact.
+After a few months, Sarayu, Jasper, and Alessandra reconvene and discover that both the individual customer site and business client portals are having an amazing impact.
 No one is surprised, but everyone is delighted.

 Sarayu is happy because she’s using one system to connect her business processes to external customers.

-Jasper is over the moon because the cost of closing a case decreased from $55 a pop (for a phone case) to less than 50 cents for an online interaction.
+Jasper is thrilled because the cost of closing a case decreased from $55 for a phone case to less than 50 cents for an online interaction.

 And Alessandra is pleased that group engagement levels are increasing at a steady clip, and folks are helping each other out with difficult questions.

 - Salesforce Help: Manage Customer Relationships With Experience Cloud